Kegbird/Fruit_Classifier/README.md

 # Performances

-The classification is very high on both experiments:
+The classification is very high on both experiments.

 Fruit type classification: